Census of Dentzel Carousels

 Back to Contents

-Recent Dentzel
+Recent Dentzel Carousels, William H.

-Carousels, William H. Dentzel II (1975-1991)
+Dentzel II (1975-1991)

-Using his wooden originals, William H. Dentzel II
+wooden originals, William H.

-(1921-1991) made molds of his carousel animals and used the fiberglass figures to make a dozen small children's carousels ranging from
+fiberglass figures to make a dozen small children's carousels ranging

-6.5 feet to 9.5 feet in diameter carrying either 4 or 8 riders.
-Aside from these animals which were used on his carousels,
+feet in diameter carrying either 4 or 8 riders.
+Aside from these

-William H. Dentzel made numerous other carvings including, large carousel animals as well as miniatures.
+H. Dentzel made numerous other carvings including, large carousel

-Marion Dentzel was a major force and inspiration for
+Marion Dentzel was a major force and

-the renaissance of the Dentzel carousel spirit..
+inspiration for the renaissance of the Dentzel carousel spirit; she

 - 1. 1975, Smithsonian Institute, Washington, D.C.

-- 2. 1979, Children's Hospital of Los Angeles, Rehabilitaion Room, Los Angeles, CA
+- 2. 1979, Children's Hospital of Los Angeles, Rehabilitaion

 - 3. 1979.
 Museum of Science and Industry, Los Angeles, CA.